EnMasseProject/enmasse-workshop/README.md

 #### Getting TLS certificates

-Connections to EnMasse running on OpenShift are possible only thrugh TLS protocol.
+Connections to EnMasse running on OpenShift are possible only through TLS protocol.
 In order to have such connections working, we need to get the server certificate that the device has to use for establishing the TLS connection.
 Because devices can connect using AMQP or MQTT we need to extract two different server certificates for that.
-First of all, let's create two different directories for storing the certificates :

 ```
 mkdir amqp-certs